 Readers can see the faces of those who answered the Nation’s call and learn from their bravery on the battlefield, their journeys to recovery, and the continued leadership and contributions they are making as civilians.

-The author’s profits from this book will be donated to the George W. Bush Presidential Center and its Military Service Initiative.
+The author’s profits from this book will be donated to the George W. Bush Presidential Center and its Veteran and Military Families work.

 George W. Bush Institute Warrior Resources